 As we plodded single-file along the top of the ridges and down steep depressions, the south-easterly chergui breeze became more insistent.

 After 45 minutes we stopped, the camels knelt, and we alighted awkwardly.
 Yousef dressed several riders, including me, in photo-ready traditional Berber Blue kaftans.

-Cam in Berber garb, photo by Kim Welsh
+Cam in Morocco in Berber garb, photo by Kim Welsh

 He then summoned us to the top of a steep dune to enjoy the vivid sunset as the sun edged the horizon.